danbahrami/polecat-component-boilerplate/README.md

 "rfc" stands for "React Functional Component" and it creates the boilerplate for a stateless functional component.

 Example:
-Create a `NavBar` component boilerplate in the current directory...
+Create a `NavBar` component boilerplate in a `./nav-bar` directory...
 ```
-$ rfc .
-NavBar
+$ rfc ./nav-bar NavBar

 Boilerplate created for NavBar:
-.
+./nav-bar
 ├── ...
 ├── index.js
 ├── nav-bar-component-test.js
 └── nav-bar-component.js
 ```

+*Note: Any non-existing directories in the path will be created but no existing files will be overwritten*

 Output:
 <details>